linker3000/Multicomper/README.md

 **Micro SD card**

-Grant’s VHDL code does not support SDHC micro-SD cards, so if you want to use one for your Multicomper build (i.e.: You want to run more than the basic UK101 configuration), you should replace the sd_controller.vhd file in the sub-folder Components/SDCARD with the one from the following project: https://www.retrobrewcomputers.org/doku.php?id=builderpages:rhkoolstar:mc-2g-1024.
+Grant’s VHDL code does not support SDHC micro-SD cards, so if you want to use one for your Multicomper build (i.e.: You want to run more than the basic UK101 configuration), you should replace the *sd_controller.vhd* file in the Multicomp project's sub-folder *Components/SDCARD* with the one from the following project: https://www.retrobrewcomputers.org/doku.php?id=builderpages:rhkoolstar:mc-2g-1024.
 To do this, download and unzip the ZIP file on the above page, then locate and copy the file mentioned.

 **Designs**